Virumaandi: Plot

 Angela tries to make Virumaandi talk, but Virumaandi verbally assaults her.
-Finally, Angela says that she is doing a PhD against the death penalty as her father, who got her married to James by hard work, was forced to kill James to save her from marital abuse.
-Her father was hanged in the same prison, and then she chose law as a career.
+Finally, Angela says that she is doing a PhD against the death penalty as her father, who toiled to raise her, and got her married to a man named James, was forced to kill James to save her from marital abuse.
+Her father was hanged in the same prison years ago, and then she chose law as a career.
 After much resentment and objection, Virumaandi agrees to turn to tell his version to Angela.
-Virumaandi, 25, a manual laborer, was sent back to home from Singapore for taking responsibility for his cousin's fault.
-His only relation was his grandmother, who practices natural farming without artificial fertilizers and avoids deep bore wells.
-Kothala had a silent eye on the fertile land owned by Virumaandi as it had the only rich underground water availability.
+Virumaandi, 28 was sent back to home from Singapore for taking responsibility for his cousin's actions.
+His only close relation was his grandmother, who practices natural farming without artificial fertilizers and avoids deep bore wells.
+Kothala had a silent eye on the fertile land owned by Virumaandi as it had the only rich underground water available.
 He treats Virumaandi as his nephew.
-Virumaandi falls in love with Annalakshmi after he tames her stubborn bull at jallikattu.
-That night, his grandmother dies, and two days later, an attempt is made on Virumaandi's life.
+Virumaandi falls in love with Annalakshmi after he tames her stubborn bull at a jallikattu event.
+That night, his grandmother dies, and he rejects all offers for his land at the ensuing funeral.
+7 days later, an attempt is made on Virumaandi's life during the village festival.
 Annalakshmi finds him and admits him to the hospital.
 Gradually, she falls in love with him.
 She teaches him the importance of apology and forgiveness.
-A clash at the peace Panchayat insults Kothala's gang, and their need for revenge infuriates Annalakshmi, who asks Virumaandi to apologize to the elders whom he insulted.
+The clash at the peace Panchayat insults Kothala's gang, and their need for revenge infuriates Annalakshmi, who asks Virumaandi to apologize to the elders whom he insulted.
 He goes to apologize single-handedly at night to Nayakkar's village, but Kothala and his men, thinking he has gone to take revenge, come in groups and hack down innocents to death, despite his pleas.
 Kothala uses his clout to get out of the murder charge, but Virumaandi, who was not involved in the bloodbath, is disturbed because he had to lie in court to save Kothala and his kin.
-As part of the penance, he transfers all his land for the affected villagers.
+As part of the penance, he transfers all his land to the affected villagers.
 Annalakshmi asks him to marry her and leave the village.
 He marries her at the village temple, goes away at night with her, and stays with his aunt, whose son he helped.
 They consummate their marriage that night.